e2-kk/CodecademyPortfolioProject/README.md

 # CodecademyPortfolioProject
 This is my 1st portfolio project in React that will display restaurants based on user entered category and location using Yelp API.
+The source code for the project can be found in master branch in src folder.

 So far implemented features:
   The website allows users to scroll up and down to navigate through its content.